Currently Trending Kitchen Colors

 The Takeaway: Popular Kitchen Colors Ideas

-Currently, the overall idea is the walls provide the backdrop – let your cabinet, countertops, and appliances steal the limelight.
+Currently, the overall idea is the walls provide the backdrop – let your cabinets, countertops, and appliances steal the limelight.

 If you’d like to distract from them, then consider an accent wall, or a dramatic pop of color to draw the eye in and create a stylish talking point.